nixworks/public/news/2013/01/1/index.md

 ##### Aleppo International Airport
 ### [Fierce clashes erupt near the Aleppo International Airport in the battle of Aleppo in Syria, with unconfirmed reports it has been temporarily closed. ](/news/2013/01/1/fierce-clashes-erupt-near-the-aleppo-international-airport-in-the-battle-of-aleppo-in-syria-with-unconfirmed-reports-it-has-been-temporaril.md)
-_Context: Syria, Aleppo International Airport, battle of Aleppo_
+_Context: Aleppo International Airport, battle of Aleppo, Syria_

 ##### Ambush
 ### [Gunmen kill five female teachers and two other people in an ambush on a van carrying workers home from their jobs at a community center in Khyber Pakhtunkhwa province, Pakistan. ](/news/2013/01/1/gunmen-kill-five-female-teachers-and-two-other-people-in-an-ambush-on-a-van-carrying-workers-home-from-their-jobs-at-a-community-center-in-k.md)